parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-kokkos/output-2/interactions/README.md.txt

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented using the Kokkos parallel programming model for use with various architectures.
+XSBench has been implemented in C++ for use with the Kokkos parallel programming model.

 ## Compilation